gopkrishan/WebsiteCW/README.md

 (any in-line style tags or formatting attributes will be penalised); the JavaScript needed for the third part of the assignment should all be in external scripts.

-# Coursework Assignment - Assembly Language Programming
-#### School of Computing Science, University of East Anglia
----
-The purpose of this assignment is to help learn about computer architecture, assembly language programming, and testing strategies.
-It also will give you the opportunity to learn more about the GNU/Unix programming tools, especially vi, bash, make, gcc, and gas for C and assembly language programs.

-  - Exercise 1a: Test mywc.c: Write a makefile to build mywc.c and then write a bash script named results.sh that acceptsa flag -r followed by the name of a command to run and a flag -f followed by a list offile names to print. e.g. results.sh -r "./mywc < proverb.txt" -f "results.sh mywc.c makefile"
-  - Exercise 1b: Translate to Assembly Language: Translate mywc.c into assembly language, thus creating a file named mywc.s.
-If necessary, it is acceptable to use global (i.e. bss section or data section) variables in mywc.s.
-Translate the C code statement-by-statement and document the code by including the original source code statements as comments.
-  - Exercise 2a: Add BigInt Objects Using C Code: Write a makefile to build the program with no optimization and then use the bash script.
-  - Exercise 2b: Add BigInt Objects Using C Code with Compiler Optimization: Write a makefile to build the program using optimization.
-Specifically, specify the -D NDEBUG option so the preprocessor disables the assert macro, and the -O3 option so the compiler generates optimized code.
-  - Exercise 2c: Add BigInt Objects Using Assembly Language Code: Use the AARM32 A32 ARM instruction set.
-Manually translate the C code in the bigintadd.c file into assembly language, thus creating the file bigintadd.s.
-You need not translate the code in other files into assembly language.
-  - Exercise 2d: Add BigInt Objects Using Optimized Assembly Language Code: Use the AARM32 A32 or AARM32 T32 ARM instruction set.
-Manually optimize assembly language code in bigintaddopt.s, thus creating the file bigintaddopt.s.

 # Notes
 ---
 I decided to try and use Git (and GitHub) during my courseworks in order to get more accustomed to the revision/versioning system.
 During my next projects and courseworks, I will try to make better assumptions and comments during my commits.